WhiskyToad/giphy/README.md

 Thoughts:

 I really like the simple animation of Giphys page, didnt have time to deep dive into recreating that!
 I also learned there was such a thing as masonry layout, pretty cool but also didnt have time to deep dive into that!
 Overall I quite enjoyed making this, was good to come back and start from scratch again with Chakra since I am a lot more familiar now this is the 3rd project I have done with it.
-I really like some elements but I am still not fully convinced and I think I'll try a few other things out like bootstrap or tailwind.
+I really like some elements but I am still not fully convinced and I think I'll try a few other things out like bootstrap or tailwind just for a few comparisons of other styling techniques.

 # Getting Started with Create React App